eyeofparadox/eyeofparadox.github.io/content/posts/2018/09/the-journey-begins/index.md

 Thanks for joining me!

-> Good company in a journey makes the way seem shorter. — Izaak Walton
+> Good company in a journey makes the way seem shorter.  - Izaak Walton

-**The Journey Begins**![david-roberson-150531-avonlea-amidst-aspens-www[1]](images/david-roberson-150531-avonlea-amidst-aspens-www1.jpg)
+**The Journey Begins**